 |Died||in Los Angeles, California, USA (cardiac arrest with respiratory failure and congestive heart failure)|

 |Height||5' 9" (1.75 m)|

 Mini Bio (1)

-In collaboration with several artists, most notably Jack Kirby and Steve Ditko, he co-created Spider-Man, the Hulk, the X-Men, the Fantastic Four, Iron Man, Thor, and many other fictional characters, introducing complex, naturalistic characters and a thoroughly shared universe into superhero comic books.
-In addition, he headed the first major successful challenge to the industry's censorship organization, the Comics Code Authority, and forced it to reform its policies.
+Stan was born in New York City, to Celia (Solomon) and Jack Lieber, a dress cutter.
+His parents were Romanian Jewish immigrants.
+Lee co-created Spider-Man, the Hulk, Doctor Strange, the Fantastic Four, Iron Man, Daredevil, Thor, the X-Men, and many other fictional characters, introducing a thoroughly shared universe into superhero comic books.
+In addition, he challenged the comics' industry's censorship organization, the Comics Code Authority, indirectly leading to it updating its policies.
 Lee subsequently led the expansion of Marvel Comics from a small division of a publishing house to a large multimedia corporation.

 He had cameo appearances in many Marvel film and television projects, with many yet to come, posthumously.
 A few of these appearances are self-aware and sometimes reference Lee's involvement in the creation of certain characters.

 On 16 July 2017, Lee was named a Disney Legend, a hall of fame program that recognizes individuals who have made an extraordinary and integral contribution to The Walt Disney Company.